 - Students will employ historically informed knowledge of the tradition to assess theological positions and pastoral issues.

-- Students will apply ministerial skills to build up their pastoral community.
+- Students will apply skills from their area of concentration for use in their faith community.

-Students will practice the Catholic and Jesuit vision of an informed faith that promotes social justice for the common good, especially for the benefit of those in greatest need.
-(Justice commitment)
+Students will demonstrate a critically informed approach to faith that promotes social justice for the common good, especially for the benefit of those in greatest need.
+(Justice Commitment)

-- Students will analyze structures that lead to inequity and injustice in light of the Christian witness.
+- Students will address issues of inequity and injustice in light of the Christian witness.

-- Students will integrate the perspective of the poor and the marginalized in their reflection on and work in theological and pastoral issues.
+- Students will integrate the perspective of the poor and the marginalized in their reflection on theological and pastoral issues.

-Students will become prepared ministry professionals able to function effectively in a diverse global ecclesial environment.
-(Diversity fluency)
+Students will become prepared ministry professionals able to function effectively in a diverse global religious environment.
+(Diversity Fluency)

-- Students will describe and address cultural differences in Christian practice globally through the diverse local articulations of the Church or their broader global experiences.
+- Students will describe and address cultural differences in Christian practice.

 - Fundamental Theology – PMIN 201 or PMIN 288